Original operating instructions

 - Remove the battery from the tool.

-Changing the accessory tool
+Fitting the accessory tool

 - Check that the accessory tool is held securely.

-- Press the rear section of the on/off switch.
+- Press the control switch.

-- Lock the on/off switch.
+- Release the control switch.

 Care and maintenanceCare and maintenance of the tool